 - 1. The Record shall be made in a bona fide competition which has been duly arranged, advertised and authorised before the day of the event by the Member in whose Country or Territory the event takes place and which has been conducted under the Rules. - 2.
 The athlete achieving the Record must have been eligible to compete under the Rules and must have been under the jurisdiction of a Member of the IAAF. - 3.
 When a World Record is set, the Member in the Country where the Record performance was set shall collect together, without delay, all the information required for ratification of the Record by the IAAF.
 No performance shall be regarded as a World Record until it has been ratified by the IAAF.
 The Member should immediately inform the IAAF of its intention to submit the performance. - 4.
-The official application form of the IAAF shall be completed and dispatched to the IAAF Office within thirty days.
+The official application form of the IAAF shall be completed and dispatched to the IAAF Office within 30 days.
 Forms are available, on request, from the IAAF Office, or may be downloaded from the IAAF website.
 If the application concerns a foreign athlete (or a foreign team), a duplicate of the form shall be sent within the same period to the Member Federation of the athlete (or team). - 5.
-The Member of the Country where the Record was set shall send, with the official application form: - The printed programme of the competition; - The complete results of the event; - The photo finish and zero control test image (see Rule 60.22(c)). - 6.
-Each athlete who sets a World Record must submit to doping control at the end of the event, to be conducted in accordance with the Rules and IAAF Anti-Doping Regulations currently in force.
+The Member of the Country where the Record was set shall send, with the official application form: - The printed programme of the competition; - The complete results of the event; - The photo finish and zero control test image (see Rule 260.22(c)). - Each athlete who sets a World Record (as defined in Rule 260.8) must || submit to doping control at the end of the event, to be conducted in accordance with the Rules and IAAF Anti-Doping Regulations currently in force.
 In the case of a Relay Record, all members of the team must be tested.
-The sample(s) collected shall be sent for analysis to a WADA-accredited laboratory and the result(s) sent to the IAAF to be added to the other information required by the IAAF for the artification of the same set.

-to the other information required by the IAAF for the ratification of the Record.
+The sample(s) collected shall be sent for analysis to a WADAaccredited laboratory and the result(s) sent to the IAAF to be added to the other information required by the IAAF for the ratification of the Record.
 If such testing results in a doping violation, or if such a testing is not conducted, the IAAF shall not ratify this Record.